Where are you from?

 What is your position at CROW?

-"I am a veterinary medicine externship student."
+"I am an undergraduate externship student."

 How long have you worked at CROW?